Ramdas Tadas

-Ramdas Tadas (born 1 April 1953) is member of 16th Lok Sabha representing Wardha in Maharashtra state of India.
+Ramdas Chandrabhanji Tadas (born 1 April 1953) is an senior politician & former Member of Parliament representing Wardha and he is a member of the Bharatiya Janata Party.
+He was Vice President of Bharatiya Janata Party, Maharashtra.

 He was member of Maharashtra Legislative Council as member of Nationalist Congress Party.
-Later he moved to BJP in 2009 and contested Deoli Assembly seat of Maharashtra and loss by Ranjit Kamble.
-He was Vice President of Bhartiya Janata Party Maharashtra State Unit with President and Chief Minister Devendra Fadnavis.

-He contested 2014 Lok sabha elections from Wardha (Lok Sabha constituency) as BJP /NDA candidate.
+Later he moved to BJP in 2009 and contested Deoli Assembly seat of Maharashtra and loss by Ranjit Kamble. .He contested 2014 Lok sabha elections from Wardha (Lok Sabha constituency) as BJP /NDA candidate.